cestef/blog.cstef.dev/src/content/blog/elliptic-curve.md

 ---
 title: Elliptic Curve Cryptography for Sane People
 tags: [cryptography, maths]
-description: A gentle introduction to elliptic curve cryptography, without the need for a PhD in mathematics.
+description: A gentle introduction to elliptic curve cryptography and a few concepts around it, without the need for a PhD in mathematics.
 date: 2024-10-30
-growth: seedling
+growth: sapling
 ---

 > [!INFO]
 > I am not a cryptographer, nor a mathematician.
 This article is the result of my own research and understanding of the subject.
-If you find any mistakes, please let me know!
+If you find any mistakes, [please let me know](mailto:hi@cstef.dev)!

 ## Introduction